Australian Model Madi Edwards Nails Topless Thong Bikini Jump, Causing An Instagram Frenzy

 “Wow, wow wow,” exclaimed another.

-In her caption, Edwards indicated that she finished with day one of the job, which likely means she will be back at it tomorrow.
+In her caption, Edwards indicated that she finished day one of the job, which likely means she will be back at it tomorrow.
 Throughout the day, Edwards and Menin modeled on the beach, on the yacht, and even in a cave.
 Edwards wore many beautiful bikinis as photographers captured the perfect shot.
 For much of the time, Edwards had on a white bikini top that featured a V in the middle and matching thong bikini bottoms.
-During some of the shots in the cave, Edwards switched to an orange, cleavage-baring bikini top with matching highcut bottoms.
+During some shots in the cave, Edwards switched to an orange, cleavage-baring bikini top with matching high-cut bottoms.

-Aboard the yacht, Edwards, Menin, and the rest of the crew enjoyed a big spread for lunch which included colorful fruit and veggies, an array of cheese and crackers, and salads.
+Aboard the yacht, Edwards, Menin, and the rest of the crew enjoyed a big spread for lunch, which included colorful fruit and veggies, an array of cheese and crackers, and salads.
 At the end of the day, the group toasted to putting day one in the books as the sun went down.
 In her Instagram story, Edwards wrote that she felt thankful she met Menin, whom she called an angel.

 Previously, The Inquisitr reported that Edwards felt under the weather after traveling for work recently.
 However, she recovered and managed to make it to her next gig on time without the puffy eyes she suffered a couple of days ago.